humanprotocol/human-protocol/docs/sdk/typescript/classes/kvstore.KVStoreClient.md

 ▸ **getFileUrlAndVerifyHash**(`address`, `urlKey?`): `Promise`\<`string`\>

-This function returns the URL value for the given entity.
+Gets the URL value of the given entity, and verify its hash.

 #### Parameters